 About Butterfly Gardening in Zone 5

 Before you begin picking out plants for the butterflies, give some thought to their needs.
 Butterflies are cold blooded and need the sun to warm their bodies.
-To fly well, butterflies need body temperatures of between 85-100 degrees.
-So select a site for the zone 5 butterfly garden plants that is in the sun, near a sheltering wall, fence or stand of evergreens that will protect the insects from winds.
+To fly well, butterflies need body temperatures of between 85 to 100 degrees F. (29-38 C.).
+So, select a site for the zone 5 butterfly garden plants that is in the sun near a sheltering wall, fence, or stand of evergreens that will protect the insects from winds.

 Hardy Plants that Attract Butterflies